christina0101011/Tables/README.md

 ## Development server

-Run `npm run start` and `npm run node-server` for a dev server and db.
-Navigate to `http://localhost:4200/`.
+Run `npm run node-server` and `npm run start` for a dev server and db.
+Navigate to `http://localhost:4200/` after compilation.
+For your convenience initial table data easily creates by uncommenting `getInitialShoppingList` function in table.component.ts, line 51.
+Dont forget to hide it after it run once.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding